Best of the Super Juniors: 2023

 The thirtieth Best of the Super Juniors began on May 12 and finished on May 28 at Ota City General Gymnasium.
 The entire field of participants was announced on April 27, 2023.
-Most of NJPW's junior regulars are featured, including Titán from Consejo Mundial de Lucha Libre (CMLL) and Kushida, in his first BOSJ since 2018.
-There are also 4 competitors making their tournament debuts: Lio Rush, Kevin Knight, Mike Bailey representing Impact Wrestling, and Dan Moloney representing Revolution Pro Wrestling (RevPro).
-The tournament will be held in front of cheering crowds for the first time since the start of the COVID-19 pandemic.
-The schedule will also feature semifinal block matches for the first time since 2014.
+There were also 4 competitors making their tournament debuts: Lio Rush, Kevin Knight, "Speedball" Mike Bailey representing Impact Wrestling, and Dan Moloney representing Revolution Pro Wrestling (RevPro).
+The tournament was held in front of cheering crowds for the first time since the start of the COVID-19 pandemic.
+The schedule also featured semifinal block matches for the first time since 2014.
 Taiji Ishimori withdrew from the tournament after suffering a cervical spine injury, forcing him to forfeit his final match.
+Master Wato won, only to fail in his title match against Hiromu Takahashi at Dominion 6.4 in Osaka-jo Hall.